-- > Participate in on-campus events. - > Attend tutoring sessions, as needed.
+Participate in on-campus events.

-- > Write blog posts based on their experiences at UAT. - > Mentor other students. - > Serve as an ambassador to other students.
+- > Attend tutoring sessions, as needed. - > Write blog posts based on their experiences at UAT. - > Mentor other students. - > Serve as an ambassador to other students.

-When a student transfers from a UAT-Online to an on-campus or SyncFlex major, the student's tuition rate will change to the published rate at the time the student enrolled.
-In addition, if a student transfers from UAT-Online to an on-campus or SyncFlex major within the first academic year, the student will be considered for an eligible merit scholarship applicable to their application.
+When a student transfers from a UAT Online-Hybrid to an on-campus, the student's tuition rate will change to the published rate at the time the student enrolled.
+In addition, if a student transfers from UAT Online-Hybrid to an on-campus or SyncFlex major within the first academic year, the student will be considered for an eligible merit scholarship applicable to their application.